sgorblex-unimi/mars-GameOfLife/README.md

   The MMIO Keyboard Simulator won't need any tweak.
 - Press "Connect to MIPS" on both tools
-- Have fun!
+- Press a character/enter key on the input part of the MMIO tool (bottom rectangle) and have fun!

 ### Features
-- main menu with real time input detection
+- Main menu with real time input detection
 - 64x64 cell implementation of Game Of Life through a simulated bitmap display, with "pacman effect" (a boundary cell's next cell is the first on the other side)
-- real time draw mode to create a starting pattern
+- Real time draw mode to create a starting pattern
-- some presets (Gosper's Glider Gun)
+- Some presets (Gosper's Glider Gun)

 ### Notes
 The program is a bit heavy, due to the fact that it is running on an emulator and it is relatively calculation-heavy.
 Because of that, some changes have been made:
-- traditional nested loops to deal with 2-dimensional matrixes have been replaced by a linear approach.
+- Traditional nested loops to deal with 2-dimensional matrixes have been replaced by a linear approach.
 More info in `old_code/old_code_readme.md`
-- the convention of spilling $ra is slightly modified: if a procedure call is in a loop, the push/pop of $ra is done before and after the loop to avoid doing it at every iteration.
+- If a procedure calls other procedures, the push of `$ra` to the stack (return address spilling) is done at the beginning and at the end of the entire procedure (not at every call)
-- when multiple registers need to be spilled, we choose to use only one addi instruction and several sw/lw.
+- When multiple registers need to be spilled, we choose to use only one `addi` instruction and several `sw`/`lw`.

 ## What is pngToHex
 pngToHex is a simple tool written in [Go] wich converts a png file in a text string containing the hexadecimal code of every pixel in the picture.